colonyos/pycolonies/README.md

 # Introduction
 This repo contains a Python implementation of the [Colonies API](https://github.com/colonyos/colonies), making it possible to implement Colonies executors and applications in Python.

-In the tutorial below, we are going to implement a Python application where parts of the code is *offloaded* and executed on a remote server, a so-called executor.
+In the tutorial below, we are going to implement a Python application where parts of the code is *offloaded* and executed on a remote server, a so-called **executor**.
 There are a couple of reasons why we want to do this.

-1. We want to reduce resource consumption on the client, e.g. CPU intensive code can run on a remote server.
+1. We want to reduce resource consumption on client, e.g. move CPU intensive code to a remote server.
-2. We want to scale the applications by using many computers, e.g. using MapReduce patterns or create so-called worker queues for batch processing.
+2. We want to scale the applications by using many computers, e.g. using MapReduce patterns or worker queues for batch processing.
 3. We want to create a distributed applications running across many platforms and infrastructure, e.g. parts of the code runs on an edge server, some parts in the cloud, creating so-called **compute continuums**, where the code can still be expressed as a single uniform code in one place.
-4. We want to create robust applications, e.g. we want to guarantee that a function is called even if some computers fail.
+4. We want to create robust distributed applications, e.g. we want to guarantee that a function is called even if some computers (executors) fail.

 We may also want a framework that hides away all the complexity of a distributed system.
 What about if you could write the following applications